mbenetti/llm_segmentation/output/BIOAMBERINC_04_10_2013-EX-10.34-DEVELOPMENT AGREEMENT (1).md

 Milestone using Alternative Feedstock Date Payment

-Up-front Payment TBD US $[***]
 Milestone 1: Proof of Concept TBD US $[***]
 Milestone 2: CB1 Strain Development TBD US $[***]
 Milestone 3: CB1 Strain Optimization TBD US $[***]

-4. Confidentiality.
+4. Confidentiality .
 To carry out the Work Plan, Cargill may receive from, and provide to, Bioamber certain Confidential Information, as defined below.
 Such Confidential Information will be disclosed by one Party (the “Disclosing Party”) to the other Party (the “Receiving Party”) on the following terms and conditions: